 Many people have come to count on cucumbers as an addition to their meals that promises a burst of quick hydration and a good dose of nutrients and vitamins.

-It’s the same story for dogs nowadays too, who can also benefit from the fibre in the outer skin of the cucumber, and the antioxidants present throughout it.
+It’s the same story for dogs nowadays too, who can also benefit from the fiber in the outer skin of the cucumber, and the antioxidants present throughout it.

 Dogs ought to be fed cucumber in slices or grated in shavings that can be scattered into their regular meals if they’re less keen on trying them for themselves – they don’t offer much nutrition but are a healthy snack on a hot day.